 Check out the people on the remote interview

 Your interviewers will want to test your knowledge and experience.
+Consider what their potential interview questions for remote employees will be.
 Have the resume you sent to them on hand, either printed out or on screen.
 This is their reference point about you, so ensure you know it well.

 Prove your experience and knowledge

-Prepare a list of examples to prove your knowledge and experience.
-If you have listed out the programming languages you know, any project management skills, then make sure you can relate what the brief was, what you did and how you successfully completed a project.
+Prepare a list of examples to prove your knowledge and experience throughout the remote interview.
+If you have listed out the programming languages you know, any project management skills, note what the brief was, what you did and how you successfully completed a project.
 Don’t forget to note any problems that you overcame, and how you did that.

-Highlight the roles that are similar to the one you’re applying for and make sure you bring them up when talking about your experience.
+Highlight the roles that are similar to the one you’re applying for.
+Make sure you bring them up when talking about your experience.

-Make bullet points in a doc and keep them easily available, whether on screen or put them on Post-It notes around your screen.
+A remote interview tip is to pop bullet points in a doc and keep them easily available, whether on screen or put them on Post-It notes on your desk.
 Keep them simple and to your key talking points.
-If you have too many points then you will overwhelm yourself during the
+If you have too many points then you will overwhelm yourself during the remote interview.

 OK, so we’ve checked off the general preparation, now we need to talk technology.